-A total of 5 meetings have been conducted by the audit committee in 2023 for reviewing and discussion of the operating results, financial position and significant accounting policies and internal auditing issues of the Company for the year ended 31 December 2023, for the six months ended 30 June 2023 and for the three months ended 31 March 2023 and 30 September 2023, and meeting with auditor of the Company before the commencement of the audit for the year ended 31 December 2023.
+A total of 5 meetings have been conducted by the audit committee in 2024 for reviewing and discussion of the operating results, financial position and significant accounting policies and internal auditing issues of the Company for the year ended 31 December 2024, for the six months ended 30 June 2024 and for the three months ended 31 March 2024 and 30 September 2024, and meeting with auditor of the Company before the commencement of the audit for the year ended 31 December 2024.

-The following table sets out the attendance of the committee's meeting in 2023:
+The following table sets out the attendance of the committee's meeting in 2024:

-Committee members Attendance/number of meetings

-Yang Chun Bao 5/5

-Song Zi Zhang 5/5

-Wang Guo Zhong 5/5
+Committee members Attendance/number of meetings Yang Chun Bao (resigned on 2 December 2024) 4/5 Song Zi Zhang 5/5 Wang Guo Zhong 5/5 Ms. Zhu Yi Juan (appointed on 2 December 2024 until 1/5 the next annual general meeting of the Company and shall then be eligible for re-election at the next annual general meeting)